 Through these two lines, the poet says that on the day of judgment you would arise with the rest of the souls from your grave.
 Till then you will stay alive in the poet’s works and in the hearts of your admirers.
 The use of the word ‘this’ in the line ‘You live in this’, stands for the poet’s verse that would keep his friend alive till the doomsday, whereas the use of the phrase ‘dwell in lover’s eyes’ means that even after ‘he’ is no more, he would live in the memory of his admirers.

 On ‘the day of judgement’ when each individual would finally be given his due by god Almighty, ‘he’ would arise along with the rest of the souls from his grave.

 The ideas of great souls as Shakespeare, Swami Vivekananda, Dr. B.R.
-Ambedkar, Mahatma Gandhi, Florence Nightingale and countless other such awakened souls continue to inspire respect and following even today.
-They do not need the evidence of their greatness through monuments.
+Ambedkar, Mahatma Gandhi, Florence Nightingale, and countless other such awakened souls continue to inspire respect and following even today.
+They do not need evidence of their greatness through monuments.